TuomoKareoja/phone-sentiment-analysis/README.md

     │
     ├── sphinx             <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models │
     ├── notebooks          <- Jupyter notebooks and notebook-like objects (e.g. .py files meant to │                         run with vscode IPython)